 Everyone loves to make money online.
 There are several ways to make money online.
 Here, I am going to share the list of Social Networks That Pay Users for Content.

-Though these sites resemble social networks like Facebook more than traditional how-to tutorials, but the main idea of all these sites are same.
-They share the revenue with users who create content which includes videos, photo and texts.
+Though these sites resemble social networks like Facebook more than traditional how-to tutorials, the main idea of all these sites are same.
+They share the revenue with users who create content which includes videos, photo, and texts.

 Let’s see the list of websites that pays users for their content.